jenkinsci/subversion-plugin/docs/kerberos-auth.md

 # Prerequisites

 - A domain account that has access to your Subversion server/repository.
-- On Linux a Kerberos V5 installation and configuration - only MIT  Kerberos has been tested on Linux.
+- On Linux a Kerberos V5 installation and configuration.
+Only the MIT Kerberos has been tested.
 - For a Java 8 JRE the JCE must be enabled - details below.
 - For tests a native Subversion client is recommended.